 This issue was my inspiration for developing a new Ergonomics course for SUNY about personal health components of ergonomics.
 It covers how multiple body systems are impacted by our habits, and offers self-care hacks to mitigate the stressors and potential damage.

 The best news is that techniques for recovery and injury prevention can be learned.
 We can choose to be the masters of our technology-driven, sedentary world and optimize our habits to feel our best.
-Embedded in this post you will find practices to take healthy ergonomics into your own hands.
+Embedded in this post you will find practices to take the essentials of ergonomics into your own hands.

 The Pitfalls of Our Modern, Cushy World